Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements: Self-testing in a Communication Scenario

 where $\vec{y} = (y_1,\cdots,y_n)$ denotes the set of inputs received by the senders, and $\{\mathcal{M}_s^k\}_s$ is a set of positive semi-definite operators describing the measurement by the receiver corresponding to the $k$-th input, satisfying the completeness relation $\sum_s \mathcal{M}_s^k = \mathbbm{1}$, for each $k$.

 To characterize the quantum behavior in this communication scenario, one typically considers a success metric that is a linear combination of such probabilities,

 where $\alpha_{\vec{y},s,k}\in\mathbb{R}.$ For a fixed system dimension $d$, quantum systems can attain certain values of $\mathcal{S}$ that are impossible to replicate using classical systems of the same dimension, even when allowing shared classical randomness between parties \cite{Vertesi-pra,Marcin-pra,expt-prl,chakraborty2024overcomingtraditionalnogotheorems,qfp}.
+This phenomenon is referred to as the quantum advantage over classical communication.

-However, our primary aim is to demonstrate that the optimal value of $\mathcal{S}$ for a certain communication task (as we shall see, it has no input on the receiver's end) can only arise from a specific entangled basis measurement performed by the receiver, up to local unitary transformations. \begin{definition} Self-testing of a reference entangled basis measurement $\{\ket{\xi_{s}}\}_s$ (where $\ket{\xi_s}$ are entangled states) from the optimal value of $\mathcal{S}$ asserts the existence of a set of unitaries $\{U_j\}_j$ such that the unknown measurement $\{\mathcal{M}_s\}_s$ performed in the receiver satisfies:
+However, our primary aim is to demonstrate that the optimal value of $\mathcal{S}$ for a certain communication task (as we will see, it has no input on the receiver's end) can only arise from a specific entangled basis measurement performed by the receiver, up to local unitary transformations. \begin{definition} Self-testing of a reference entangled basis measurement $\{\ket{\xi_{s}}\}_s$ (where $\ket{\xi_s}$ are entangled states) from the optimal value of $\mathcal{S}$ asserts the existence of a set of unitaries $\{U_j\}_j$ such that the unknown measurement $\{\mathcal{M}_s\}_s$ performed in the receiver satisfies:

 \end{definition} This definition captures the essence of self-testing that allows one to characterize an unknown quantum measurement as an ideal target measurement, without requiring detailed knowledge of the internal workings of the measurement device.
 Although the main focus of this work is the self-testing of the measurement at the receiver's end, our results also encompass the self-testing of the quantum states prepared by the senders.
 Since we assume an upper bound on the dimension of the communicated systems, the self-testing holds in the semi-device-independent regime.
 It is also important to note that one can efficiently estimate a lower bound on the fidelity between the implemented (uncharacterized) measurement and the ideal target measurement.
-This provides a quantitative means to assess the robustness of the self-testing protocol. \blk
+This provides a quantitative means to assess the robustness of the self-testing protocol.

-\subsection{\textbf{Optimal quantum advantage does not always imply self-testing}}
+\subsection{Optimal quantum advantage does not always imply self-testing}